louisXW/PODS/docs/source/install.rst

 1. **python** & **pySOT**

 Before starting you will need to Python installed.
 Recommend python 2.7 since opdelft was developed and tested based on this verison.
 You will need to have pySOT (0.1.36) installed.
-Other python module like (poap, scipy, numpy) needed will be installed automatically once the pySOT is installed.
+Other python module like (scipy, numpy， pyDOE) needed will be installed automatically once the pySOT is installed.

 To install the pySOT (0.1.36) package with conda run one of the following: